Unai Emery: Newcastle want Villarreal boss to succeed Steve Bruce as manager

-Unai Emery is the leading candidate to take up the managerial vacancy at Newcastle United.
+Unai Emery has held talks with Newcastle United over their managerial vacancy and is the leading candidate to take over at St James' Park.

 The former Arsenal head coach is currently managing Villarreal and it will take £5m worth of compensation to get him out of his current deal.